yue-su/coding-challenge/README.md

 This is a small take home challenge that should take between 2-3 hours.

+Use any stack you are comfortable with.

+Please create a new github repo, so we can see your work.

-Submissions can be made by sending a link of your finished work to us.
+Submissions can be made by sending a link of your finished repo to us.

-Please use any stack you are comfortable with.

 ### Overview